Voyant-Photonics/voyant-sdk/README.md

 ### Questions

 If you have any questions or feedback about licensing or usage of either the examples or the device driver, please see our [troubleshooting guide](https://voyant-photonics.github.io/troubleshooting.html) for support options.

-We value your expirence, and are committed to ironing out any errors or unnessesary difficulties in the code.
+We value your experience, and are committed to ironing out any errors or unnecessary difficulties in the code.